+- Roadside verges on Dryburn Road;

+- Lowick Mill Wood;

+- Kyloe Wood;

+- Catton Ridge;

+- Holburn Moss (areas additional to SSSI and SAC designations);

+- Church Lane (known locally as the Backsides);

+- Quarry Ponds and Slagheaps; and

+- Individual ancient trees.

-- 4.31 The Habitats Regulations Assessment carried out on the draft Lowick Neighbourhood Plan concluded that the Plan is likely to have significant effects on European Sites.
-In order to mitigate these effects, two additional policies are proposed. - 4.32 The first policy relates to reducing the potential impact of recreational disturbance on coastal sites.
+- 4.25 The Habitats Regulations Assessment carried out on the draft Lowick Neighbourhood Plan concluded that the Plan is likely to have significant effects on European Sites.
+In order to mitigate these effects, two additional policies are proposed.

+4.26 The first policy relates to reducing the potential impact of recreational disturbance on coastal sites.
 There are no coastal sites in the Neighbourhood Area, but parts of the Neighbourhood Area are within 7km and 10km of designated coastal areas, and so the policy applies to these areas.